saranathaniyengar/lunabridge/README.md

 ## Module breakdown

 - **`gateway/n6_interceptor.py`** — binds to NFQUEUE, reads DSCP off the raw IP header (`(payload[1] >> 2) & 0x3F` for IPv4; IPv6's Traffic Class is split across two bytes and has to be reassembled first — RFC 8200 splits it as low-nibble-of-byte-0 + high-nibble-of-byte-1, unlike IPv4's clean single byte).
-Always issues `ACCEPT` in a `finally` block — a parse crash can never wedge the kernel queue.
+Always issues `ACCEPT` in a `finally` block ( a parse crash can never wedge the kernel queue ).
 - **`gateway/traffic.py`** — the taxonomy.
 Four classes (down from an original seven), each with a rank, a utility weight, and a TTL.
 Single source of truth — everything else imports from here.
 - **`gateway/telemetry.py`** — `BundleRecord`, tracking lifecycle state: `PENDING -> DELIVERED / TTL_EXPIRED / QUEUE_OVERFLOW / NEVER_SCHEDULED`.
-Explicitly *not* BPv7 encoding — the module docstring says so directly, because it matters: this is internal state, and conflating it with the wire format was an easy mistake to almost make.
+Explicitly *not* BPv7 encoding which the module docstring says so directly, because it mattersthat this is internal state, and conflating it with the wire format was an easy mistake to almost make.
-- **`gateway/contact_plan.py`** — `ContactWindow`/`ContactPlan`, loaded from the real GMAT-propagated 90-day contact plan CSV (`start_sec`/`end_sec`/`rate_bps` columns — confirmed these are seconds-since-plan-epoch, not Unix time, by checking that `gap_before_s` for the first row matches `start_sec` almost exactly).
+- **`gateway/contact_plan.py`** — `ContactWindow`/`ContactPlan`, loaded from the real GMAT-propagated 90-day contact plan CSV (`start_sec`/`end_sec`/`rate_bps` columns confirmed these are seconds-since-plan-epoch, not Unix time, by checking that `gap_before_s` for the first row matches `start_sec` almost exactly).
 - **`gateway/scheduler.py`** — seven scheduling policies, described below.
-- **`gateway/workload_generator.py`** — Poisson-arrival synthetic traffic, one shared random seed across all four classes so every policy is tested against identical traffic.
+- **`gateway/workload_generator.py`** — Poisson arrival synthetic traffic, one shared random seed across all four classes so every policy is tested against identical traffic.
 - **`gateway/sweep_harness.py`** — runs the scheduler repeatedly across parameter sweeps (congestion multiplier R, per-class TTL) to produce the comparison data behind every figure.
 - **`gateway/bundle_sender.py`** — the actual handoff to uD3TN, over its real AAP2 API.

 ## The TTL redesign — and why the original numbers were meaningless

 The original four TTLs looked reasonable individually, but turned out to be one number wearing four costumes.
-All four were exact multiples of the same base value (23627s — the contact plan's max blackout gap plus a 1-hour margin):
+All four were exact multiples of the same base value (23627s = the contact plan's max blackout gap plus a 1-hour margin):

 | Class | Old TTL | Multiplier |
 |---|---|---|